DerwenAI/kglab/README.md

 # kglab

-UNDER CONSTRUCTION - no replies issues ATM
+UNDER CONSTRUCTION - no replies on issues ATM